danobot/mqtt_payload_processor/README.md

       payload: 5842322
 ```

 This configuration listens for RF codes on the specified MQTT topic and generates events named after the `name` attribute when the corresponding payload is received.
-The `type` attrbute only adds a custom icon in the event log for now.
+The `type` attribute only adds a custom icon in the event log for now.
 Supported options so far are `button` and `motion`.

 You will likely have a large number of defined devices as they add up quickly.
 A three-button RF wall panel sends out 6 different codes depending on what combination of buttons is pressed.
 You can split your rf_code definition into a separate file like this: